Jtin25/Local-Climate-Zone/README.md

 |  5  | 0 | 1 | 3 | 0 | 0 | 0 | 0 | 0 | 0 | 6 |  10   |     0.6       |
 |Total| 13| 50| 15| 12| 11| 11| 3 | 9 | 20| 6 |  150  |               |
 |Producer Accuracy| 0.54 | 0.92 | 0.6 | 0.75 | 0.91 | 0.82 | 1 | 1 | 0.75 | 1 |     |     0.82       |

-## Code
-The notebook comprises four parts.
-Part I illustrates the LCZ mapping procedure, and Part II shows how to perform a confusion matrix to evaluate the accuracy.
-Part III & IV are optional steps to evaluate the inter-zonal thermal and building properties.
-*Classification rules may not be transferable and may require user adjustment, depending on the study area.
-It is recommended to check the distribution of the UCPs values first.

 ## How different are the urban canopy parameters among the built types?
 A set of samples were selected among open midrise, open lowrise, large lowrise, and sparsely built to visualize their building properties.